 On that note, the very first thing you should do when contacting a plumber is ask them if they use trenchless sewer repair methods.
 If the answer is no, don’t go any further.
 There are absolutely zero benefits to the traditional excavation method.
 This is so important that it bears repeating.
 There are absolutely zero benefits to the traditional excavation method.
 Trenchless sewer repair costs roughly half the price and can take as little as one day to complete verses multiple weeks.
 Trenchless sewer repair will last anywhere from fifty to one hundred years or longer.

 Your yard or grounds will not be destroyed by a trench.
 Instead only one or two small entry points are made in order to access the sewer pipes.
 An epoxy soaked sock is installed into the existing sewer pipeline.
 It is then inflated with either air or hot water.
 Once this occurs the epoxy completely coats the interior surfaces of the sewer pipes.
-When the epoxy cures in place or dries it forms a brand new pipe within the old one.
-However, if the existing sewer pipeline contains broken spots that are too large to line with the epoxy resin than another type of high-tech machine is used to install a high density polyethylene pipe that is heat fused together.
+When the epoxy cures in place or dries, it forms a brand new pipe within the old one.
+However, if the existing sewer pipeline contains broken spots that are too large to line with the epoxy resin, another type of high-tech machine is used to install a high density polyethylene pipe that is heat fused together.

 The new pipe acts like a drill and completely bursts the old one as it is being worked through.
 When the process is finished the brand new sewer line is located in the exact spot of the old one.
-Please contact Restore Pipe Systems for a free trenchless sewer repair estimate, or to learn more about this innovative sewer repair method.
+Please contact Restore Pipe Systems for a free trenchless sewer repair estimate or to learn more about this innovative sewer repair method.
 We look forward to helping guide you through the entire process.